tomh05/AlexaPi/README.md

 # AlexaPi

+This has been modified to use pocketsphinx.
+You will need http://github.com/tomh05/speech_recognition fork to use it, as it adds keyphrase recognition.

 ---
 ## 18/04/2016 I am working on a v1.1 of this incorporating as many fixes and pull requests as possible, look for a new verison in the next week or so.